-- A. Pre-application conference(s); - B. Applicant submitting a "Request for PUD" application and documentation with all applicable fees; - C. Staff review(s); - D. Site tour by the PC and BOCC.
-Applicant or representative must be present; - E. Presentation of the plan with appropriate documentation at a regularly scheduled meeting before the PC to review the plan for general scope and compliance.
+- Pre-application conference(s); - Applicant submitting a "Request for PUD" application and documentation with all applicable fees; - Staff review(s); - Site tour by the PC and BOCC.
+Applicant or representative must be present; - Presentation of the plan with appropriate documentation at a regularly scheduled meeting before the PC to review the plan for general scope and compliance.

+The public shall be allowed to participate at the meeting when the plan is presented to the PC.
 The PC may make recommendations to the applicant.
 If the applicant requests waiver of a specific provision of the PUD Regulations a written application requesting the same shall be submitted to the BOCC.
 The waiver may be granted upon a finding that the waiver would not be in conflict with the substantive and procedural intent and purpose of the Zoning Resolution.

-The PC shall take action on the Sketch Plan application at a scheduled public hearing.
+The PC shall take action on the Sketch Plan application at a scheduled meeting.